 - MINIMUM QUALIFICATIONS REQUIRED FOR THIS POSITION

-- LANGUAGE: Level IV (fluent) in English and Amharic
+- LANGUAGE: Level IV (fluent) spoken and written English and Amharic are required.

 - EVALUATION AND SELECTION FACTORS